Vertep: Composition

-A typical vertep was a wooden box, one or two storeyed.
-The floors had slots through which the puppeteers controlled wooden puppets.
-The performance was divided into two separate sections: sacred and secular, with the former taking the form of a tragedy, and the latter - a comedy.
+A typical vertep was a two-storeyed wooden box.
+The floors had slots through which the puppeteers controlled wooden puppets with the use of wires.
+The performance was divided into two separate sections: sacred and secular, with the former taking the form of a tragedy, and the latter – a comedy.
 The upper floor of the two-storeyed box was used for the nativity scene, while the lower was for interludes and other mystery plays (most often featuring the Herod and Rachel plots) and secular plays, often of comedy character.

-The sacred act was based on the Nativity scene with interludes, while the secular was based on day-to-day life often lampooning the various national traits of the local population with characters such as the Kozak (Ukrainian/Cossack), Liakh (Pole), Moskal (Muscovite), Zhyd (Jew), Tsyhan (Gypsy).
-Each was accompanied by representative dance music (Kozachok, Krakowiak, Kamarinskaya, etc.) Religious Christmas carols were also sung, often in harmony.
-Some verteps told of the destruction of the Zaporozhian Sich.
+The sacred act was based on the Nativity scene with interludes, while the secular was based on day-to-day life and introduced comical figures from popular folk culture, such as the Old Man (Did) and Old Woman (Baba), Uniate Priest (Pip), Dyak, heroes of Malanka plays, stereotypical representatives of different ethnicities (Zaporozhian Cossack, Russian soldier and his girl, Poles, Hungarian hussars, Gypsies, Jews (Zhyd) etc.) Some verteps told of the destruction of the Zaporozhian Sich.
 Unlike real-life and allegorical personalities, religious figures such as Jesus Christ and Virgin Mary were never included in vertep performances.